laeubli/metric/README.md

 # metric

-Defines abstract objects for automatic MT evaluation metrics and re-usable references.
-See [becherovka_metric.py](becherovka_metric.py) for an example.
+Defines abstract objects for automatic MT evaluation using re-usable references.
+See [becherovka.py](becherovka.py) for an example.